Giraffe-Conservation-Foundation/GCF_streamlit_dashboards/README.md

 # Streamlit_dashboards

-Suite of Stremlit (Python) dashboards to access EarthRanger summary data for team support
+Suite of Streamlit (Python) dashboards to access EarthRanger summary data for team support